encodis/mokuwiki/README.md

     d. "*" is a shortcut to include _all_ pages in the wiki that have a tag (pages do not have to have a tag, so leave them out if you don't want them in this "index" list)
     e. "#" is a shortcut for the number of pages that have a tag
     f. "#tag" returns the number of pages that have the tag 'tag'
-    g. "@" will return a list of all tags (but as a plain list of paragraphs, so a set of links)
+    g. "@" will return a list of all tags as a series of bracketed spans with the class name "tag".
+This can be used to style tag lists.
+The class name can be changed using the `--tag` command line option.
-11. Page names can contain references to namespaces, e.g. `[[..:ns2;Page Four]]` refers to "page_four.html" in the folder "../ns2".
-Namespaces cannot contain spaces and map directly to folder structures (replacing ":" with "/").
+11. Page names can contain references to namespaces, e.g. `[[ns2:Page Four]]`.
+Namespaces are assumed to refer to folders and so cannot contain spaces.
+How these are incorporated into the resulting link depends on the value of the `--namespace` command line option.
+    a.
+A value of "simple" (the default) assumes that there is a main folder, with a single level of child folders, e.g. "main/a", "main/b" and so on.
+A namespace reference in folder "main/a" is assumed to point to a page in "main/b".
+Therefore a page link like `[[b:A Page]]` in a document in "main/a" will convert to `[A Page](../b/a_page.html)`.
+    b.
+A value of "full" will treat a namespace as a path of folders.
+The author is then responsible for specifying the correct path, e.g. `[[..:..:ns2:ns3:A Page]]` will become `[A Page](../../ns2/n3/a_page.html)`.

 The script does **NOT** convert the Markdown to HTML (or anything else).
 It simply converts the page/tag links in preparation for such conversion.
 As such it could be used in conjunction with the various static web site generators out there.